kiran9331/resume/README.md

 This Resume is created on Bootstrap, CSS, Javascript and JQuery.

-# Theme Dark & Light
+# Add Dark & Light Theme

 Now you can change themes as per your choice click on setting button on right side of the screen.